1. English

 Combating altitude sickness

 Altitude sickness is no joke especially when you are on the trail.
-However, it’s very unlikely and usually only a concern at extremely high elevations upwards of 8000 m altitude sickness can be fatal.
-The hike to Ausangate is only half this height however altitude sickness is still a concern.
+The hike to Ausangate is high so altitude sickness is a concern.

 What exactly is altitude sickness?

 When in high altitude environments the atmosphere is much thinner than at sea level.
 With the thinner atmosphere brings a reduction in oxygen.
 The way the body handles the reduction in oxygen can vary greatly from person to person.
-For example, I have family members who get very sick when they get to Cusco, whereas I only get a slight headache and some minor stomach problems but after a few days I am completely fine.
 Generally speaking, most people are fine after a few days but sometimes symptoms can be so bad that people need some type of medical attention.

 Symptoms